-Amber Fryklund begins her ninth season with the Bemidji State Women's Hockey program and fourth as Associate Head Coach in 2019-20.
+Amber Fryklund begins her 10th season with the Bemidji State Women's Hockey program and fifth as Associate Head Coach during the 2020-21 season.

 Under Fryklund's guidance, the Bemidji State program has piled up two 20-win seasons and advanced to the WCHA Final Face-Off Championship game.
 Under her tutelage, BSU has produced a national team player, the WCHA Defensive Player of the Year, seven All-WCHA awards, and two All-American awards.